-Seminarians in the propaedeutic stage engage in intellectual formation of a mystagogical nature.
+Seminarians in the propaedeutic stage engage in the intellectual formation of a mystagogical nature.
 “Mystagogy” means “learning about the mysteries.”
 It is a process of growing in the faith through prayer, learning, and practicing with other believers.
 Pope Benedicts XVI’s encyclical Sacramentum Caritatis, Section 64, is entitled “Mystagogical Catechesis.”
 There it says, “The mature fruit of mystagogy is an awareness that one’s life is being progressively transformed by the holy mysteries.”
-Accordingly, all the courses in the propaedeutic stage are aimed primarily at a deeper personal encounter with the mystery of the Holy Trinity evidenced in ongoing conversion and “configuration to the heart and life of the Lord Jesus” (PPF #115).
-Such an aim requires that both the instructor and the seminarians approach the courses in a way that integrates doctrine and lived experience, theology and sanctity.
+Accordingly, all the courses in the propaedeutic stage are aimed primarily at a deeper personal encounter with the mystery of the Holy Trinity, evidenced in ongoing conversion and “configuration to the heart and life of the Lord Jesus” (PPF #115).
+Such an aim requires that the instructor and the seminarians approach the courses in a way that integrates doctrine and lived experience, theology, and sanctity.
 While engaged in mystagogical catechesis, we may not isolate our thinking about God from our encounter with God.
 This intellectual engagement should be intimately and inseparably integrated with the spiritual and human dimensions of priestly formation.

 Moreover, the inner transformation at which mystagogical catechesis aims is meant not only to benefit the seminarians personally but also to enable them to bear witness in their surroundings to the Catholic faith that inspires them (cf. PPF #263).
-In the words of Benedict XVI: “Communicating the faith means stating openly and publicly what they have seen and heard in their encounter with Christ, what they have experienced in their lives which has been transformed by that encounter.”
+In the words of Benedict XVI: “Communicating the faith means stating openly and publicly what they have seen and heard in their encounter with Christ; what they have experienced in their lives which has been transformed by that encounter.”
 This is a communication of the faith “born from a knowledge of God which is realized in familiarity with him”; it is a witness born from filial prayer.